Ko wai mātau

 Safe water every day for everyone

-Arowai speaks to the attention to be in the presence of wai .
-It conveys our focus on wai as a taonga , and our focus to put wai mauri, wai mana and wai ora at the centre of everything we do.
+Arowai conveys our focus on wai as a taonga , and our focus to put wai mauri, wai mana, and wai ora at the centre of everything we do.

 Our place in the landscape

-Taumata Arowai recognises that it cannot and does not work alone when it comes to wai.
-Taumata Arowai must always work in partnership, taking its lead from Te Tiriti o Waitangi.
+The Water Services Authority - Taumata Arowai recognises that it does not work alone when it comes to wai .
+The Authority works in partnership, taking its lead from Te Tiriti o Waitangi.

-Together, we will work with, regulate and influence the water services sector to help improve outcomes for public health (access to safe drinking water), the environment (land, rivers and coasts) and for the three waters (drinking water, wastewater and stormwater).
+Together, we work with, regulate, and influence the water services sector to help improve outcomes for the health of the water, people and environment.